jameslawler/react-native-clean-webview/README.md

 #### Props

 - `url` - the url to clean
-- `htmlCss` - custom css that is used with the clean html
+- `htmlCss` - custom css that is used with the clean html (view the returned `cleanHtml` property from the `onCleaned` callback to see what styles you can customize.
+These styles are consistent for all URLs)
 - `onCleaned` - a callback function that returns a `readabilityArticle` and the `cleanHtml`
 - `onError` - a callback function that returns an `error` object when a problem occurs while cleaning the web page